310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Tetora %}
 Um, did we do somethin' upsetting…?

-You’re right, we didn't think about this properly.
+You’re right, we didn't think ‘bout this properly.
 We relied on Taichou way too much, and never thought 'bout it on our own.

 I really do wanna do better this time, and I’ll never let this happen ever again, so please forgive us.
 {% endbubble %}